 Tours range from day trips to full-week excursions where travelers are shuttled around across New England.
 Regardless of the tour duration, you'll be traveling with locals and fall foliage experts who can guarantee that you see some of the most scenic spots in the Northeast.
 Plus, once peak foliage arrives, New England fills with visitors and joining a tour keeps the stress level low.

 Many organized tours have been cut back or canceled in 2020, so be sure to confirm with individual businesses that they are open this season.
 If you are unable to join a tour, you can always visit the best places in New England for fall foliage on your own.

-Bus tours are one of the most popular ways to explore New England fall foliage, such as with Caravan Tours, which offers an eight-day New England Fall Foliage guided motorcoach trip leaving from Boston on a variety of September and October departure dates.
+Bus tours are one of the most popular ways to explore New England fall foliage.
+Leave the driving to an operator such as Caravan Tours, which offers an eight-day New England Fall Foliage guided motorcoach trip leaving from Boston on a variety of September and October departure dates.
 Sit back and enjoy vivid views of changing leaves in all six New England states as you visit the region's most iconic attraction.

 If chugging along the tree-lined tracks aboard a historic locomotive sounds appealing, then there are plenty of scenic options to choose from.
 Among the fall's best railroading adventures is the Essex Steam Train & Riverboat excursion, which is like taking two trips in one.
 Board a historic steam train and travel through the rural Connecticut River Valley, followed by a journey through the local wetlands on a steamboat.
 The entire trip takes about two and a half hours and is available on weekends from September 26 until October 25, 2020.